T-vK/WhoLockedMe/README.md

  * Credits to Lexokos and "just me" for the GetIconGroupNameByIndex fucntion!

 #### Requirements
-The script requires [AHK_H 32bit (Win32w)](https://github.com/HotKeyIt/ahkdll-v2-release/archive/master.zip), I will, however, try my best to port it to AHK_L.
+The script requires [AHK_H](https://github.com/HotKeyIt/ahkdll-v2-release/archive/master.zip), I will, however, try my best to port it to AHK_L.
 If you just want to test it you can download the compiled version.
 (See link below)

 #### Future ideas include: